tvdboom/ATOM/docs_sources/user_guide/training.md

 #### Predefined scorers

-ATOM accepts all of sklearn's [SCORERS](https://scikit-learn.org/stable/modules/model_evaluation.html#the-scoring-parameter-defining-model-evaluation-rules) as well as some custom acronyms and custom scorers.
+ATOM accepts all sklearn's [scorers](https://scikit-learn.org/stable/modules/model_evaluation.html#the-scoring-parameter-defining-model-evaluation-rules) as well as some custom acronyms and custom scorers.
 Since some of sklearn's scorers have quite long names and ATOM is all about
 <s>lazy</s>fast experimentation, the package provides acronyms